hpcaitech/ColossalAI/docs/zero.md

-# Zero Redundancy Optimizer and Zero Offload
+# Zero Redundancy optimizer and zero offload

-The Zero Redundancy Optimizer (ZeRO) removes the memory redundancies across data-parallel processes by partitioning the three model states (optimizer states, gradients, and parameters) across data-parallel processes instead of replicating them.
-By doing this, it boosts memory efficiency compared to classic data-parallelism while retaining its computational granularity and communication efficiency.
+The Zero Redundancy Optimizer (ZeRO) removes the memory redundancies across data-parallel processes by partitioning three model states (optimizer states, gradients, and parameters) across data-parallel processes instead of replicating them.
+By doing so, memory efficiency is boosted drastically compared to classic data parallelism while the computational granularity and communication efficiency are retained.

-1. **ZeRO Level 1**: The optimizer states (e.g., for [Adam optimizer](https://arxiv.org/abs/1412.6980), 32-bit weights, and the first, and second moment estimates) are partitioned across the processes, so that each process updates only its partition.
+1. **ZeRO Level 1**: The optimizer states (e.g., for [Adam optimizer](https://arxiv.org/abs/1412.6980), 32-bit weights, and the
+first and second momentum estimates) are partitioned across the processes, so that each process updates only its partition.
-2. **ZeRO Level 2**: The reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
+2. **ZeRO Level 2**: The reduced 32-bit gradients for updating the model weights are also partitioned such that each process only stores the gradients corresponding to its partition of the optimizer states.
 3. **ZeRO Level 3**: The 16-bit model parameters are partitioned across the processes.
 ZeRO-3 will automatically collect and partition them during the forward and backward passes.

-## Getting Started
+## Getting Started with ZeRO

-Once you are training with ColossalAI, enabling ZeRO-3 offload is as simple as enabling it in your ColossalAI configuration!
+If you are training models with ColossalAI, enabling ZeRO-3 offload is as simple as enabling it in your ColossalAI configuration!
 Below are a few examples of ZeRO-3 configurations.

-### Example ZeRO-3 Configurations
+### Example of ZeRO-3 Configurations

-Here we use ``Adam`` as the initial optimizer.
+Here we use `Adam` as the initial optimizer.

 1. Use ZeRO to partition the optimizer states (level 1), gradients (level 2), and parameters (level 3).
     ```python